What is Neuro-affirming Practice?

 Examples of Neuro-Affirming Practices

-Providing flexible, sensory-friendly environments and accommodations in schools, workplaces, and public spaces.
+• Providing flexible, sensory-friendly environments and accommodations in the therapeutic space.

-Supporting and encouraging sensory-seeking or sensory-avoidant behaviours rather than trying to eliminate them.
+• Supporting and encouraging sensory-seeking and sensory-avoidant experiences rather than trying to eliminate or suppress them.

-Valuing and nurturing special interests as important and meaningful forms of self-expression and joy.
+• Valuing and nurturing special interests as essential and meaningful forms of self-expression and joy.

 Neuro-affirming practices foster acceptance, reduce stigma, and build supportive spaces where neurodivergent people can thrive with dignity, respect, and authenticity.